20th Airlift Squadron: Strategic airlift

 In 1952, Military Air Transport Service (MATS) replaced its Major Command controlled (four-digit) air transport squadrons with squadrons that had served during World War II.
-As part of this conversion, the 20th was reconstituted as the 20th Air Transport Squadron and absorbed the personnel and Douglas C-54 Skymasters of the 1257th Air Transport Squadron at Westover Air Force Base, Massachusetts in July 1952.
+As part of this conversion, the 20th was reconstituted as the 20th Air Transport Squadron (Note: The squadron is not related to the 20th Air Transport Squadron organized at Wheelus Air Base on 1 June 1948 and redesignated 1261st Air Transport Squadron on 1 October 1948.
+"Abstract, History Wheelus Air Base June 1948".) and absorbed the personnel and Douglas C-54 Skymasters of the 1257th Air Transport Squadron at Westover Air Force Base, Massachusetts in July 1952.
 The squadron's mission was to provide inter-theater and strategic airlift to Europe, North Africa and Canada.